-- (1) The mandatory period will be 6 months only when the champion has defeated the mandatory challenger, otherwise it will be 90 days.
-This means that after defeating the mandatory challenger: - (a) Champions must make a mandatory defence within 6 months, or when ordered to do so; - (b) After defeating a non-mandatory challenger, champions must make a mandatory defence within 90 days if challenged, or when ordered to do so; - (c) Under separate conditions placed on the auxiliary contract, these defences shall be against the number one contender or highest rated available challenger nominated by the Ratings Officer.
+- (1) The mandatory period will be 6 months only when the champion has defeated the mandatory challenger, otherwise it will be 120 days.
+This means that after defeating the mandatory challenger: - (a) Champions must make a mandatory defence within 6 months, or when ordered to do so; - (b) After defeating a non-mandatory challenger, champions must make a mandatory defence within 120 days if challenged, or when ordered to do so.
+A champion is entitled to 10 weeks notice of the contest date by the challenger. - (c) Under separate conditions placed in the Australian National Championship Contract, these defences shall be against the number one contender or highest rated available challenger nominated by the Ratings Officer.
 Every reasonable effort will be made by the ANBF to contact the highest rated challenger.
-However it shall not be the responsibility of the ANBF to communicate with boxers who have not provided the ANBF Secretary with their current email or phone number. - (2) A boxer who wins the championship in a voluntary defence inherits the responsibility to make a mandatory defence by the time the former champion's mandatory defence was due but will not be required to make the mandatory defence within sixty days, unless this was an ANBF condition in sanctioning the bout in which he won the championship. - (3) If the mandatory challenger is unavailable the ANBF Directors may approve an extension or a new mandatory challenger nominated. - (4) The ANBF Directors have the power to grant extensions to the mandatory date for a title defence by up to a maximum of three months. - (5) When the champion has been ordered to defend and the deadline is set for the bout, there shall be a sevenday period of free negotiations for the connections of champion and challenger to reach an agreement on purse and site.
-If there is no agreement, purse bids shall be invited (see Section 11).
+However, it shall not be the responsibility of the ANBF to communicate with boxers who have not provided the ANBF Secretary with their current email or phone number. - (2) A boxer who wins the championship in a voluntary defence inherits the responsibility to make a mandatory defence by the time the former champion's mandatory defence was due but will not be required to make the mandatory defence within 90 days, unless this was an ANBF condition in sanctioning the bout in which he/she won the championship. - (3) If the mandatory challenger is unavailable the ANBF Directors may approve an extension or a new mandatory challenger nominated. - (4) The ANBF Directors have the power to grant extensions to the mandatory date for a title defence by up to a maximum of three months.

-- (6) Failure by the champion to defend when ordered to do so will result in the withdrawal of recognition of him as champion, provided that: - (a) A promoter was willing to promote the contest at terms which the ANBF Directors considered reasonable; - (b) The champion and challenger were medically fit. - (7) If the mandatory contest has not taken place within the established period (including any 3 months extension granted) the title will be declared vacant unless both challenger and champion have reached agreement on a date considered acceptable by the ANBF Directors. - (8) When a champion does not have a worthy contender, the champion will not be called upon to defend his title.
+- (5) When the champion has been ordered to defend and the deadline is set for the bout, there shall be a sevenday period of free negotiations for the connections of champion and challenger to reach an agreement on purse and site.
+If there is no agreement, purse bids shall be invited (see Section 11). - (6) Failure by the champion to defend when ordered to do so will result in the withdrawal of recognition of him as champion, provided that: - (a) A promoter was willing to promote the contest at terms which the ANBF Directors considered reasonable; - (b) The champion and challenger were medically fit. - (7) If the mandatory contest has not taken place within the established period (including any extension granted) the title will be declared vacant unless both challenger and champion have reached agreement on a date considered acceptable by the ANBF Directors. - (8) When a champion does not have a worthy contender, the champion will not be called upon to defend his title.
 If a worthy contender does appear, the champion shall be ordered to defend against him as soon as the match can be arranged.